-Great way to sharpen your skills if you can fit in a show or two.
-Look here often to see what shows we have posted.
+Great way to sharpen your skills if you can fit in a workshop or show.
+Look here often to see what available workshops, shows, or events we have posted from other counties.

 Michael O'Donnell, Purdue Extension & Natural Resource Educator, explains growing garlic.